shizonic/dotfiles-46/README.md

 Prefer ido-mode instead of ivy or helm.
 Not only is ido-mode built-in, and faster for most tasks, but it also only uses the minibuffer!
 Why do developers think it's a good idea to shift the entire screen and cover up code with popup menus when we don't have to?
 This is distracting and gets in the way of flow.

-Prefer paredit instead of lispy.

-Prefer eglot instead lsp-mode.

-Use completion-at-point via TAB informed by an eglot lsp server or just simple hippie-expand via M-/ instead of company-mode.

-Use flymake instead of flycheck.

-Prefer xref-find-definitions informed by an lsp server instead of dumb-jump or something even worse, like CTAGS/GTAGS/GNUGLOBAL etc.

-Basically just install eglot and relevant language servers if needed.

 - Use simple Elisp and don't turn on stuff / change defaults if unsure about what it does.

 Defaults are a great way to stay in the flow.
 Instead of constantly tweaking my setup, I learn defaults, which are probably going to be well thought-out.
 Because we are staying as close to vanilla Emacs (on steroids) as possible, which means there are a million engineering hours invested in the product I am using, and I am not going to be reinventing the wheel every day.